sphinx-contrib/confluencebuilder/doc/tips.rst

 ``confluence_publish_subset`` option in a command line build, this may not be ideal for some environments.
-The following is a code snippet, which when included in a project's ``conf.py`` file, will provide a means for a user to specify a file outlining which documents are desire:
+The following is a code snippet, which when included in a project's ``conf.py`` file, will provide a means for a user to specify a file outlining which documents are desired:

 .. code-block:: python